11 Smart Purchases That Pay for Themselves

 Even when you're home, there's no reason to heat the entire house.
 Each degree you lower the thermostat can shave 1 percent off your heating bill if the temperature remains at that level for more than eight hours, according to the Energy Department.
 Stave off the chill in the room where everyone congregates by using a space heater that costs less than $35.

 Save money and the environment by forgoing bottled water.
-Data compiled by Greatist show that a gallon of bottled water costs $7.50 on average compared with $1.22 for a gallon of tap water.
+Data compiled by Greatist showed that a gallon of bottled water can cost up to $7.50; compare that to less than a penny for a gallon of tap water.
 Buy a cheap water filter and reusable water bottle, fill up multiple times a day, and earn back your investment lickety-split.

 Grabbing a cup o' Joe at the coffee shop on your way to work may be convenient, but a few cups each week adds up to a pile of beans.
 Assuming an average price of about $2 for a cup of brewed coffee, three cups a week drains more than $300 from your bank account over 12 months.
 Multiply that by two if a latte or cappuccino is more your style.
 Home-brew coffee machines cost as little as $25 for a basic model, and even if you spring for a more sophisticated version in the $300 range, you'll recoup your investment in a year or so.

 Riding a bicycle instead of driving a car, even occasionally, can save you hundreds of dollars per year.
 Let's say you drive 10 miles to and from work each day and use a gallon of gas.
-Even at today's lower gas prices, with a national average of about $2 a gallon, that's $10 for the week and more than $500 for the year -- before factoring in errands around town and other excursions besides commuting.
+With gas prices averaging about $2.95 a gallon, that's nearly $15 for the week and more than $700 for the year -- before factoring in errands around town and other excursions besides commuting.
 A good bike can be had for about $200 (cheaper yet if you pick up a used model).

 Workout equipment for a home gym can be a large investment, but it undercuts the cumulative cost of a monthly gym membership by a wide margin.
 Individual membership fees can reach $100 a month while a home-gym system that includes weights, a bench, a mat, and cardio equipment totals about $1,000, paying for itself within a few years.

 A service or warranty plan for a product such as a smartphone, computer, or refrigerator may seem like a scam until you actually need it.
 Consumer product experts are ambivalent about the value of extended warranties, but there are times when a single incident can make the extra expense seem like a wise decision.
+And some folks may need them more than others.
 One consumer told Cheapism he purchased a $5 monthly contract that entitled him to 12 months of free service calls for his home security system (which would otherwise cost $60).
 He wound up needing the assistance of a technician and offset a year of fees in just one visit.

 Cheapism.com participates in affiliate marketing programs, which means we may earn a commission if you choose to purchase a product through a link on our site.
 This helps support our work and does not influence editorial content.